 Tickets: On the official event website.

-Brunch Electronik Festival – 7 e 8 de agosto
+Brunch Electronik Festival - August 7 and 8

 The Brunch Electronik Festival is the large-scale summer version of the popular daytime party series.
 Held at Barcelona's Parc del Fòrum, the event is known for its sustainability, community, and sense of equality, including "Safe Space" areas and anti-harassment protocols.
 The programming mixes top-tier international DJs with local talent.